aquasecurity/traceeshark/docs/build.md

 scripts\build.bat
 ```

-The Linux and Mac Makefile has a few extra targets that are useful for development:
+There are a few extra targets and scripts that are useful for development.

+On Linux and Mac:

 ```bash
 # Install plugins and other Traceeshark